MarkimusZer0/SmokeyTextureAtlas-Example/README.md

 # SmokeyTextureAtlas-Example
 Files used for the tutorial thread of how to use Atlas Spritesheets in Psych Engine
+Includes:
+- Final files
-+ the example lua script
+- The example lua script